g3rv4/g3rv4.com/_posts/2017-01-01-I-got-a-job-at-stackoverflow.md

 My experience interviewing for a job at Stack Overflow (and actually getting it!).
 The most interesting thing is probably the quality of the blog posts I link to.
 On the long weeks that the whole interviewing process took place, I scraped the internet looking for other people's experiences... so here I try to "pay it forward" to my future Stackers!

 <!--more-->

+# Important Disclaimer

+I'm no longer working at Stack Overflow (I worked there for 4.5 years), and by the time I left, the interviewing process had suffered some modifications.
+Even if this article would have helped a candidate prepare for an interview, keep in mind that the company is a very different one from the one I joined.

+Also, while I enjoyed the interview process as a candidate, I don't think this interview process is a good one at attracting good candidates.
+If I were to go through this process today, I would... let's say "have feedback" for the company :)

+I just add this disclaimer because on a bunch of interviews I did while still there, people brought up that they read this.
+So:

+1. Don't assume this is what the Stack Overflow hiring process looks like today.
+You should ask about the process to your recruiter.
+2. I no longer think that "at every step of the way that the experience was super valuable for anyone interested in how great companies work".
+The interview process I experienced as a candidate selects for a specific type of people (that's not necessarily the best people for the job).
+I'm glad Stack is working on tweaking it.
+3. Stack Overflow 2021 is very different from Stack Overflow 2016 (when I joined).

+# Now, the original article :)

 Alright, this is something I've been wanting to write about for a while now.
 But I find it really hard to share experiences that aren't just "I had this problem and this is how I fixed it"... we'll see how this goes.

 First, make sure you check out the posts from my amazing coworkers talking about their experiences: